praekeltfoundation/junebug/docs/getting-started.rst

 Each of these lines is connected to a Junebug channel.

-The USSD line sends all of its incoming messages to an application which knows what to do what the messages, and can generate appropriate responses.
+The USSD line sends all of its incoming messages to an application which knows what to do with the messages, and can generate appropriate responses.
 In this case, the application will store the user's answer, and send the user the next question in the survey.